mfouda/epsilon/docs/notebooks/ercot.rst

    ERCOT zones

-In 2010, ERCOT switched to a nodal market, settling transactions at individual nodes for each generation resource (roughly, <1000 nodes), explicitly accounting for transmission constraints with a process based on LMPs.
-In this example we use data that has been aggregated to a single zone as that is readily available from the ERCOT site.
+In 2010, ERCOT switched to a nodal market, settling transactions at individual nodes for each generation resource (on the order of 1000 nodes), explicitly accounting for transmission constraints with a process based on locational marginal prices (LMPs).
+In this example we use historical price data that has been aggregated to a single zone as that is readily available from the ERCOT site.

 .. code:: python